Cosmic distance ladder: Extragalactic distance scale

 The extragalactic distance scale is a series of techniques used today by astronomers to determine the distance of cosmological bodies beyond our own galaxy, which are not easily obtained with traditional methods.
-Some procedures utilize properties of these objects, such as stars, globular clusters, nebulae, and galaxies as a whole.
+Some procedures use properties of these objects, such as stars, globular clusters, nebulae, and galaxies as a whole.
 Other methods are based more on the statistics and probabilities of things such as entire galaxy clusters.

 Wilson–Bappu effect

 Discovered in 1956 by Olin Wilson and M.K.
-Vainu Bappu, the Wilson–Bappu effect utilizes the effect known as spectroscopic parallax.
+Vainu Bappu, the Wilson–Bappu effect uses the effect known as spectroscopic parallax.
 Many stars have features in their spectra, such as the calcium K-line, that indicate their absolute magnitude.
 The distance to the star can then be calculated from its apparent magnitude using the distance modulus.

 There are major limitations to this method for finding stellar distances.
 The calibration of the spectral line strengths has limited accuracy and it requires a correction for interstellar extinction.
 Though in theory this method has the ability to provide reliable distance calculations to stars up to 7 megaparsecs (Mpc), it is generally only used for stars at hundreds of kiloparsecs (kpc).

 Classical Cepheids

 Beyond the reach of the Wilson–Bappu effect, the next method relies on the period-luminosity relation of classical Cepheid variable stars.
 The following relation can be used to calculate the distance to Galactic and extragalactic classical Cepheids:

 Several problems complicate the use of Cepheids as standard candles and are actively debated, chief among them are: the nature and linearity of the period-luminosity relation in various passbands and the impact of metallicity on both the zero-point and slope of those relations, and the effects of photometric contamination (blending) and a changing (typically unknown) extinction law on Cepheid distances.

 These unresolved matters have resulted in cited values for the Hubble constant ranging between 60 km/s/Mpc and 80 km/s/Mpc.
 Resolving this discrepancy is one of the foremost problems in astronomy since some cosmological parameters of the Universe may be constrained significantly better by supplying a precise value of the Hubble constant.

 Cepheid variable stars were the key instrument in Edwin Hubble's 1923 conclusion that M31 (Andromeda) was an external galaxy, as opposed to a smaller nebula within the Milky Way.
-He was able to calculate the distance of M31 to 285 Kpc, today's value being 770 Kpc.
+He was able to calculate the distance of M31 to 285 kpc, today's value being 770 kpc.

 As detected thus far, NGC 3370, a spiral galaxy in the constellation Leo, contains the farthest Cepheids yet found at a distance of 29 Mpc.
 Cepheid variable stars are in no way perfect distance markers: at nearby galaxies they have an error of about 7% and up to a 15% error for the most distant.